BrianFarnhill/ScalingWebApps/guides/1-start.md

 While this load test is running you can see the following metrics:

-* Load balancer performance, showing how many hosts are behind the load balancer, the latency of requests passing through it, and the number of requests it is handling each minute
+* Load balancer performance, showing how many hosts are behind the load balancer, the latency of responses from the web servers, and the number of requests it is handling each minute
 * EC2 Performance, showing the CPU and network output of the actual web servers behind the load balancer
 * Database performance, showing the number of connections that are open to the DB as well as its